seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 One word, good friend.
 Lucio, a word with you.

 **LUCIO**
-A hundred, if they’ll do you any good.
+A hundred, if they'll do you any good.
-Is lechery so look’d after?
+Is lechery so look'd after?

 **CLAUDIO**
 Thus stands it with me: upon a true contract
-I got possession of Julietta’s bed:
+I got possession of Julietta's bed:
 You know the lady; she is fast my wife,
 Save that we do the denunciation lack
 Of outward order: this we came not to,